atlas-editor/prog2/06/PHW6.md

         A method to merge two sorted linked lists together.

         :param other: the other linked lists to be merged with self
+        :return: return a new linked lists whose head references the first node in the merged list
         """
         pass